forbiddenhi/Windows10X64-1803-POC/README.md

 		  return result;
 		}

-	4) Afeter call the win32kbase!McTemplateK0qzppq methode the win32kbase!McGenEventWriteKM methode called that it is a wrapper for nt!EtwWrite
+	4)Afeter call the win32kbase!McTemplateK0qzppq methode the win32kbase!McGenEventWriteKM methode called that it is a wrapper for nt!EtwWrite
 		__int64 __fastcall EtwWrite(unsigned __int64 RegHandle,
 			 _EVENT_DESCRIPTOR *EventDescriptor,
 			 _GUID *ActivityId,